 As a result of the laidback lifestyle of humans as well as the contemporary work modality, it is evident that the need for practising physical activity has significantly reduced, this causes many people to become obese and overweight.

+Helps you to reduce your weight in just a few months.
 The process results in the loss of a certain amount of abdominal fat mass.

 Adipotide contains potentiating positive effects on insulin sensitivity as it improves it drastically.
 It’s reflected in using insulin efficiently on your body, which has been proven to have a positive effect on decreasing on elevated levels of blood glucose.

-Adipotide maintains your health, and it allows energy use from the chemical nutrients your
+Adipotide maintains your health, and it allows energy use from the chemical nutrients your body is receiving.

 It regulates water by removing excess water and retaining it at the appropriate time.